mgajda/less-arbitrary/towards-better-union.md

 We can connect `Counted` as parametric functor to our types in order to track auxiliary information.

+Note that the `Counted` constraint is the first example of constraint that is not a semilattice, that is `a<>a/=a`.

+This is because it is `Typelike`, but it is not a type constraint in a traditional sense, instead it counts the samples observed for the constraint inside, so we can decide which alternative representation is best supported by evidence.

 Thus at each step we might want to keep a **cardinality** of each possible value, and given enough samples, attempt to detect patterns ^[If we detect pattern to early, we risk make our types to narrow to work with actual API answers.].